nachomirsol/develapp/README.md

 - express
 - jsonBodyParser
+- passport
-- Mongoose
+- mongoose
 - jsonWebToken
+- gravatar
+- bcrypt

 ## How to Use it

-Clone the repo
+Clone the repo, run the server by typing node server